wumbabum/bgg_sorter/WARP.md

 This document contains project-specific rules and design patterns for the BggSorter application.
 It should be read by Warp agents before working on this codebase.

+## General preferences
+Make your summaries short, like 15 lines at most, preferably shorter

+Prefer 'case' and 'with' control structures, preferring {:ok, data} or {:error, reason} for return values.
+Prefer short documentation comments, no examples.

 ## Project Overview

 BggSorter is an Elixir Phoenix umbrella application that interfaces with the BoardGameGeek API to view, filter, and sort a user's board game collection.
 The application consists of two main components: